XunOuyang/LeetCode_LintCode/Union_Find/README.md

 self.rank:
     the parameter to show each node its ranking.
 If a node is connected with another one, they have the same ranking.
     It`s different from the height of a tree.
-A node with higher rank means they got more nodes linked to this chain.
+A node with higher rank means they got more nodes linked to this chain. self.parent:
-    Parents will show the root of the chain.
+    The root of the chain for each node.
 """

 ```

 class Union_Find(object):